-Although many people have heard Styrofoam does detrimental things to the planet, very few people actually understand how Styrofoam harms the environment.
-Learning about the impact Styrofoam has on the planet will help you find ways to help minimize the damage caused by this material.
+Although many people have heard that Styrofoam is detrimental to the planet, few understand how Styrofoam harms the environment.
+Find out the impact Styrofoam has on the planet to help you minimize the damage caused by this material.

-Styrofoam has become such an accepted everyday product that people often don't stop to realize that it is made from polystyrene.
-Polystyrene is a petroleum-based plastic.
-In fact, Styrofoam is the trade name for polystyrene.
-It gained popularity because it is lightweight, offers good insulation properties that keep products cold or hot, and keeps things safe during the shipping process without adding weight.
-While there are some positive aspects of the material, the years have shown that Styrofoam also has harmful effects.
+Styrofoam has become such an accepted everyday product that people rarely stop to realize that it is made from polystyrene, a petroleum-based plastic.
+In fact, Styrofoam is a trade name for expanded polystyrene (EPS), points out a 2015 BBC report.
+It explains that polystyrene beads are processed using chemicals that are steamed and expand, creating the substance EPS.
+It gained popularity because it is lightweight; it's 95% air.
+It offers good insulation properties that keep products cold or hot, and keeps things safe during the shipping process without adding weight.

 Environmental Health Concerns